With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Fairbanks, AK and the surrounding area.
 Find mental health treatment for teenagers, men, women, adolescents, seniors, veterans and more.
 Mental health facilities in Fairbanks, Alaska can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Fairbanks Memorial Hospital Behavioral Health is one of mental health facilities in Fairbanks, Alaska, located at 1650 Cowles Street, 99701 zip code.
+Fairbanks Memorial Hospital Behavioral Health is a mental health facility in Fairbanks, AK, located at 1650 Cowles Street, in the 99701 zip code.
 Fairbanks Memorial Hospital Behavioral Health provides hospital inpatient treatment.
-Fairbanks Memorial Hospital Behavioral Health provides cognitive behavioral therapy, electroconvulsive therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Fairbanks Memorial Hospital Behavioral Health provides psychotropic medication, group therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.

 Yes, Alaska offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.